 The Title 1 Program at the Secaucus Public School District

-There are two kinds of Title I assistance: Schoolwide and Targeted Assistance.
-Schoolwide means the entire school qualifies for Title 1 support and is reserved with schools with very high rates of overall poverty.
-Targeted Assistance means that while there are enrolled students who come from diverse socio-economic backgrounds, it does not reach the level of a schoolwide program.
+There are two kinds of Title I assistance: School-wide and Targeted Assistance.
+School-wide means the entire school qualifies for Title 1 support and is reserved with schools with very high rates of overall poverty.
+Targeted Assistance means that while there are enrolled students who come from diverse socio-economic backgrounds, it does not reach the level of a school-wide program.
 Targeted Assistance means that the schools must actively seek out and provide additional resources, materials and instruction only for qualified students.
-In the 2015-2016 school year, Huber Street Elementary, the Middle School and the High School qualified for Targeted Assistance.
+In the 2019-2020 school year, the Middle School and the High School qualified for Targeted Assistance.

 How can did my child qualify for Title I services?

 The teachers and administrators spend the late Spring collaborating with each other to ensure only identified students are provided Title I services.
 Data is gathered from various places including past standardized test scores, Renaissance assessments, teacher-created assessments, as well as teacher, supervisor, and/or guidance counselor recommendations to form as complete a picture of the students' academic performance as possible.
 Only when the district has achieved triangulation - at least three data points that lead toward support – is the student considered qualified.
 The student is put into the "Basic Skills" classes in their schedule during the respective student scheduling period for each school.
 How can parents become more involved with the Title I program?